gdiet/backup/README.md

 * `fsc backup` doesn't log 'interrupted' when terminating normally.
 * In read-only mode, don't look for free areas during startup - it's not needed and might require much memory and/or time.
+* In `fsc backup`, check whether a file reference is neither file nor directory to avoid a possible NPE.

 #### 5.2.0 (2023.03.05)